 If the tiny word ‘in’ is missing between these two parts, the sentence will not have any meaning.
 Here, January is a noun.
 Hence, we can say, ‘’in’’ connects between noun and other parts.

 In the second sentence, ‘’to’’ divided into two parts ‘’He is going’’ and ‘’School’’.
 Here, ‘to’ connects these two parts.
 School is a noun.
 Hence, we can say, ‘’to’’ connects between noun and other parts.

 These other parts may be nouns, or pronouns or adjectives, or verbs, based on the sentence structure.

-Hence, if anyone asks what is preposition? we can say,
+Hence, if anyone asks what is a preposition in English grammar? we can say,

 ”a preposition is a word that connects nouns or pronouns to other words within a sentence”.